paultrisha1999/Nasscom_vsd_soc_design/README.md

 package require openlane 0.9
 # calls openlane 0.9
 prep -design picorv32a
-# prepares Picorv32a design for implementation
+# prepares Picorv32a design for implementation'''

 📷 *[Add your Day 1 image here]*